Lee-Lvan/stock-sense/README.md

   Users are able to search for stocks via the Searchbar on the default and user homepage.
 As they type, they will see search suggestions of stocks from the NYSE and NASDAQ.
 If they click on any of the results, they will be taken to the stock chart.

+- **Stock Charts**

-- **Stock Charts**: Implemented via ApexCharts, users are able to see the stock data in the form of a candlestick chart for timeframes:
+  Implemented via ApexCharts, users are able to see the stock data in the form of a candlestick chart for timeframes:
   - 1 Day
   - 1 Week
   - 1 Month